ideo/Figproxy/README.md

 If you want to try out examples yourself you can [find example Arduino Sketches in this repo](https://github.com/ideo/Figproxy/tree/main/Arduino%20Examples) and the [Figma files here](https://www.figma.com/community/file/1364647996816473533/figproxy-examples)

 ## Software Options & Debugging
+- Serial Port: This is the serial port the Arduino is connected to.
+It will usually look something like "usbmodem101" It will not populate in the list until it is plugged in or connected.
+- Baud Rate: The speed that it talks.
+This needs to match the speed specified in your Arduino code.
+As a default 19200 is a good choice.
+- Browser Setup: Use this to set your secondary default browser again.
+- Data Options: These are options in how the serial data is formatted.
+For Arduino, you should not need to change these.
+- Test Send and Receive: you can type in characters to send to Arduino here to test.
+You can also see what the